Vic-Warden/Digital-Life-Hipper-Monitoring/docs/design/database.md

 ### Data
 This table stores all data collected by the device.
 It is linked to the device table via the device_id field, which identifies the source device for each data record.

+### References
+- Chatgpt to help with the designing of the MySQL Workbench ERD.